 Sellers & Short Sales

-Do you owe more than your home is worth?
+If you do owe more than your home is worth?
 Even if you’re not behind on your mortgage payment or if you are and haven’t received a Notice of Default, is it practical to stay in your home if you owe more than it's worth?

 If you filed Bankruptcy has it been discharged?
 If so you have negotiating strength with the bank to complete a Short Sale under your terms not theirs.